Esri/cordova-plugin-advanced-geolocation/api_reference.md

 * There are minimum device SDK requirements.
 API level 17 is the current minimum to take advantage of this functionality.
 * Activating cellular data may result in additional network charges for the user.
 * This information is not gauranteed.
+* To make use of this data requires access to a cell tower database.
+We don't provide cell tower location data, however there are databases available.
+One example provider is the [OpenCellId organization](http://wiki.opencellid.org/wiki/View_the_data).

 Examples: